Province of Pistoia: Economy

 After the World War II, the mainly agricultural province underwent industrial development.
 However, the province was amongst the ones with the lowest income per capita in Tuscany due to high poverty levels in the 1960s.
 Pistoia is globally renowned for floriculture and nursery production, with nearly 2,000 plant nurseries producing 25% of Italy’s ornamental plants.
+The land around the cities of Pistoia and Pescia are popular locations for flower and plant cultivation, and town and commune Quarrata is known for its wood furniture.
 Manufacturing includes engineering goods, textiles, furniture, and ceramics.
-Heritage sites, spa resorts, and skiing sites attract tourists.
-The land around the cities of Pistoia and Pescia are popular locations for flower and plant cultivation for global exports, and town and commune Quarrata is known for its wood furniture.
-The province hosted the renowned Giostra dell’Orso, a medieval jousting festival revived post‑1947 on July 25, honoring St Jacopo with historic pageantry in Pistoia.
+Tourism is a key contributor to the economy with several heritage sites, spa resorts, and skiing sites attracting tourists.
+The province hosts the renowned Giostra dell’Orso, a medieval jousting festival on July 25, honoring St Jacopo with historic pageantry, in Pistoia.